ellingtonb/chatgpt-discord-python/README.md

 And it is all you need!

+## Discord Usage

+After having your ChatGPT bot into your Discord server, you only need to ask it using the message `!chat ask something here?`.

+The `!chat` prefix tells ChatGPT to get the input message and request to ChatGPT of OpenAI.

+The answer will be returned sequentially below your question in the corresponding channel.

 ## Contributors

 * [Leonardo Lima](https://github.com/leop25): Thanks for the initiative in creating the script and influencing the use of ChatGPT.